IBM-Bluemix-Docs/mobilepush/push_security.md

     ]
     }
 ```
-	{: codeblock}
+{: screen}

-**Note**: Earlier applications were required to pass the clientSecret only when registering or updating devices with userId field.
+Earlier applications were required to pass the clientSecret only when registering or updating devices with userId field.
 All other APIs invoked by mobile and browser clients did not require clientSecret.
 These old applications can continue to use the clientSecret optionally for device registrations or updating calls.
 However, it is strongly recommended that clientSecret check is enforced for all client API calls.
 To enforce this in existing applications, there is a new `verifyClientSecret` API that is published.
 For new applications, clientSecret check will be enforced on all client API calls and this behavior cannot be changed with the `verifyClientSecret` API.
+{: note}

 By default, client secret verification is enforced only in new apps.
 Both existing and new apps are allowed to enable or disable the client secret verification using the verifyClientSecret REST API.
 It is recommended that you enforce client secret verification to avoid exposing devices to users who might know the applicationId and deviceId.

 Ensure that the `clientSecret` is kept confidential and never hard-coded into the mobile app.
 There are various application initialization patterns that can be used to pull in the `clientSecret` dynamically during the applications runtime.
 The sequence diagram outlines on such possible pattern.

 ![Enable_Push](images/init_client_secret.jpg "Sequence diagram showing patterns for initialization for pulling in the clientSecret")

 ## API keys for user authentication